speelbreaker/llm-brain/README.md

 The LLM returns a structured JSON decision that is then validated by the risk engine.

 Note: LLM mode uses Replit AI Integrations for OpenAI access.

+### Troubleshooting LLM Mode

+If LLM mode returns `DO_NOTHING` with a configuration error message, check:
+1. The Replit AI Integrations OpenAI extension is properly installed
+2. The `AI_INTEGRATIONS_OPENAI_API_KEY` and `AI_INTEGRATIONS_OPENAI_BASE_URL` environment variables are set
+3. If integration is unavailable, disable LLM mode with `LLM_ENABLED=false`

+The agent gracefully falls back to `DO_NOTHING` when LLM mode encounters errors, preventing crashes while logging the issue.

 ## Future Development